 Apply for Water Supply Authority Approval

-Under the Local Government Act 1993, Section 64, PMHC has certain approvals to act as a Water Supply Authority under the Water Management Act 2000 in relation to development works.
-Where any development or engineering works are to be undertaken, the Owner or Developer is responsible for ensuring that Council’s water and sewer assets are considered.
 You will be required to make a Water Management Act Approval application to ensure that the development has adequate water and sewer services and existing assets in the development area have been adequately considered.

 Certification of New Development by Private Certifiers

 Where works are privately certified, it is the Private Certifier’s responsibility to ensure that the Council’s water and sewer assets are considered, and to obtain the Water Supply Authority’s Notice of Requirement and Letter of Acceptance (or obtain a copy from the Owner/Developer prior to certifying a development as being suitable for construction.
-The Water Supply Authority may issue this approval in the form of a Section 306 Notice of Requirements or Letter of Acceptance depending on the stage of the development.

 The Process

-Council or a Private Certifier will tell you if you need to apply for a Water Management Act Approval.
+PMHC or a Private Certifier will tell you if you need to apply for a Water Management Act Approval.
 Usually this happens once you have submitted your Development Application or Complying Development Certificate Application.

 Water and Sewer Works